Puppet Enterprise quick start guide for Windows users

 4. Add classes from the console

-Follow these instructions to quickly add a class to your Puppet agent.
-The class you’ll install is derived from the module you installed in the module install QSG.
+Add a class to your Puppet agent.
+Classes are named chunks of Puppet code that are stored in modules for later use.
+You assign the class to your agent from the PE console.
+The class you install in this exercise is derived from the module you installed in the module install QSG.

 5. Managing users

-These steps show you the PE role-based access control.
-You’ll create a new user role, and grant that role permission to work with the node group you created previously.
+Using the PE role-based access control, create a new user role, and grant that role permission to work with the node group you created previously.

 6. Module Writing Quick Start Guide